azimgivron/genepriority/README.md

 - `matrix_completion/`: Contains modules related to matrix completion algorithms.
 - `main.py`: Main script to run the gene prioritization analysis.
+- `requirements.txt`: Lists the Python dependencies required for the project.
-- `Dockerfile`: Docker configuration for containerized deployment.
+- `Dockerfile`: Configuration for containerized deployment.
 - `pyproject.toml`: Project configuration and dependencies.
 - `.gitignore`: Specifies files to ignore in the repository.
 - `LICENSE`: MIT License for the project.